ppaltsokas/virtual-me-chatbot-v2/SECURITY.md

 ### 🛡️ Cloud Run Security

-Your backend on Cloud Run is secure:
+Backend on Cloud Run security:
 - API key is stored as an environment variable in Cloud Run
 - Not exposed in logs or responses
 - Only accessible server-side